WilliamNT/easykv/README.md

 There are 2 versions: A portable and one which you can install on your computer.

+# How to use
+1. Download the repository
+2. Unzip the easykv.zip file
+3. Open the unzipped folder
+4. Start the program by clicking easykv.exe
+5. You can place this folder in a location it won't be removed
+6. Now you can place a shortcut on your desktop
+7. Enjoy

 # Compatibility
 Windows 7 - Not tested
 Windows 8.1 - Should be compatible